MDMAK04/MedRAG-Engine/README.md

 ## 🧪 How to Test
 1. Click the **"+"** button to upload multiple PDFs.
-2. Wait for the backend to finish ingesting them (you'll see *"Inserting X points"* in the terminal).
-3. Ask a comparative question such as:
+2. Ask a comparative question such as:
    *"Compare the risk factors for ischemic stroke across all the documents."*
-4. Observe the structured response and the blue source pills at the bottom indicating the exact file and page.
+3. Observe the structured response and the blue source pills at the bottom indicating the exact file and page.

 ---